To get a sense of who I am and my experience, I’d like to share with you some of my passions, as well as important aspects of my background:

 I love psychology and coaching

-I’m licensed as a clinical social worker in two states (Virginia and California) and have been working as a psychotherapist and life coach since 2005.
+I’m licensed as a clinical social worker in Virginia and have been working as a psychotherapist and life coach since 2005.
 I am fascinated by the science of change and human potential.
 What can we do in order to become the best possible versions of ourselves?
 I also have spent a great deal of time assisting people in their recovery from depression, anxiety and trauma.
 In addition, I have been privileged to serve the transgender community of southwest Virginia as the area’s only dedicated gender therapist for over ten years.

-I love designing and faciltating groups and workshops
+I love designing and facilitating groups and workshops

 For two and a half years I was the Director of Clinical Education at a large private mental health agency in Roanoke.
 During that time I designed and facilitated a large number of trainings and psychoeducational groups for both clinicians and clients.
 More recently, I supervised group leaders in the Virginia Alcohol Safety Action Program, as well as led groups of my own.
 These were my toughest crowds – people convicted of a DUI who were then court-ordered to attend 90 minute treatment groups that lasted for either 10 or 18 weeks.
 They were NOT happy to be there.
 But I loved the challenge of creating rapport with group members and offering a experience that was meaningful (rather than a waste of everyone’s time).
 Over the course of 3 years these turned out to be some of the most satisfying groups I have ever led.